Website development Terms and Conditions for Buzz Website Design (which is a trading name of Midlands Advice and Training Services Limited).

-2.2.1 Before we start work on your website we will invoice you for the whole project and you will be asked to pay roughly one tenth of the project fee (the amount will be agreed in writing) through an online direct-debit service (or other monthly payment service).
+2.2.1 Before we start work on your website we will invoice you for the whole project and you will be asked to pay roughly one sixth of the project fee (the amount will be agreed in writing) through an online direct-debit service.
 Work on your website will not begin until this is paid.

 2.2.2.
-The following 11 payments will be collected at monthly intervals and will be roughly one tenth of the fee and must be paid automatically by direct debit using the same direct debit Service.
+The following 5 payments will be collected at monthly intervals and will be roughly one sixth of the fee and must be paid automatically by direct debit using the same direct debit Service.

 2.2.3 You agree to pay all direct debits when they are due.
 No statements will be sent.